+If $\phi$ is square integrable, that is, if the norm $\tnorm{U}_s$ of the solution $U$ is finite, the remainder can be estimated by means of the Cauchy-Schwarz inequality.
+Expressing the area measure $\P(M)$ in terms of the density (\ref{eq3.9}), this leads to

+The right-hand side of this inequality tends at least like $\mathcal{O}(\delta^{m/2})$ to zero as $\delta$ goes to zero.
+The speed of convergence doubles if the function (\ref{eq4.8}) remains bounded.

-The estimate (\ref{eq5.6}) is extremely robust in many respects.
+The estimate (\ref{eq4.6}) is extremely robust in many respects.
 First, it is based on a pointwise estimate of the Fourier transform of the error.
 It is therefore equally valid for other Fourier-based norms.
-Second, the function (\ref{eq5.3}) can be replaced by any approximation $\widetilde{\alpha}(\omega)$ for which an estimate
+Second, the function (\ref{eq4.3}) can be replaced by any approximation $\widetilde{\alpha}(\omega)$ for which, with an appropriate $\varepsilon>0$, an estimate

 on the entire frequency space and an inverse estimate